What Marshall County & Ohio County Schools plan to do without a statewide mandatory mask mandate

 But what does this mean for Ohio County and Marshall County Schools?

 The news of the mask mandate being lifted came in from the state level just today.
-It’s now up to the School Districts on a county-by-county basis, and Ohio County Schools has already made a decision whether or not kids will wear masks.
-However, there’s still no set and stone plan for Marshall County Schools.
+It’s now up to the school districts on a county-by-county basis, and Ohio County Schools has already made a decision whether or not kids will wear masks.
+However, there’s still no set in stone plan for Marshall County Schools.

 “We’re moving forward and we know the best thing is for kids to be in school in a normal classroom setting.”Dr. Kim Miller, superintendent of Ohio County Schools